-Finally, while close relationships may require sacrifice it is imperative that the person sacrificing thinks through why he or she is sacrificing.
-If it is to help your partner it can increase trust and happiness on both sides.
+Finally, while close relationships may require sacrifice, it is imperative that the person sacrificing thinks through why he or she is making the sacrifice.
+If it is to help your partner, it can increase trust and happiness on both sides.
 If it is because you expect something in return (now or in the future) it may lead to problems.

 Can you love without sacrifice?
 Yes.
 I think you can!
 You can love wholeheartedly, yet seek compromise on any contentious issue rather than sacrificing.